• Explore. Learn. Thrive. Fastlane Media Network

 • Add user-generated content to your site

-• Keep your product descriptions short but informative and include as many images as possible.
+• Keep your product descriptions short but informative, and include as many images as possible.
 You should also consider using videos in your descriptions to improve conversion rates.

 3. Provide excellent customer service

 The secret to getting customer referrals, more return customers, and a superb reputation for your business, which increases e-commerce sales, is providing superior customer services.
-Potential customers have peace of mind when they receive exceptional customer services or know that they can quickly contact you for solutions to their queries, increasing the chances of purchasing from you.
+Potential customers have peace of mind when they receive exceptional customer services or know they can quickly contact you for solutions to their queries, increasing their chances of purchasing from you.

 Ensure that your contact details, including emails and phone numbers, are functional and visible on your site.
 You could also consider investing in automated customer service tools such as live chats and chatbots tailored to your business’s requirements to ensure your audience gets instant responses for 24/7 sales conversions.